 In order to receive therapy, they need to be evaluated by the teams SLP and a formal Individualized Education Plan will be formed to include therapy.
 The SLP will meet with your child either 1-2 times per week, depending on their diagnosis.
 Therapy can be provided individually or in a group setting.
 In addition, the therapist may see your child in their class OR in the speech therapy room.

-As a school-based SLP, I see the majority of my students in the classroom!
+As a school-based speech-language pathologist (SLP), I see the majority of my students in the classroom!
 It allows me to see first hand what they are struggling with in regards to their curriculum.
 Then, when I see them in my office, I know what skills to target!

 If all else fails, there are things you can do at home to help your child be more successful with speech and language.
-This does not replace therapy, BUT it can help until you can get into a therapist’s office.
+This does not replace speech therapy services, BUT it can help until you can get into a therapist’s office.

 Speech Blubs has free online resources that you can check out in order to facilitate communication in your home.
 If you download the Speech Blubs app, there are a ton of resources, games, activities and suggestions for you to utilize.